-Choosing to Uninstall SolidWorks from the Control Panel will bring up the Installation Manager:
+Choosing to Uninstall SOLIDWORKS from the Windows Control Panel will bring up the Installation Manager:

-Under “Advanced Options” you can choose the Uninstall Method.
+Under “Advanced Options” you can choose an Uninstall Method.
 Click “Change” to edit these options.
 You have the choice of removing Program Files and Folders, Registry Entries, Data Files and Folders, and Download Files and Folders.
 A list of locations that will be removed is given.
-With everything selected, this will remove much more that just the standard program and free up more hard drive space.
+With everything selected, this will remove much more that just the standard program files.
+Though be aware this may also remove any custom settings and templates stored in the default locations.

 Get Certified SOLIDWORKS Services from Javelin